What is Natural Language Processing?

 Our technology is built for Big Data; our semantic memories learn from online text and are always listening to streams of live data.
 If you invent a new word and start using it on social media, our models will have learnt it in a matter of minutes.
 The same goes for new languages: as long as there are texts available, we can learn a semantic memory for that language.
 All this is made possible by clever engineering and the use of hyperdimensional representations.

 Earlier advances in Machine Learning, Deep Learning and Natural Language Processing have always been held back by a lack of training data.
-However, in the internet we have access to the largest imaginable training corpus known to mankind, with billions of real-word language interactions and usage.
+However, on the internet, we have access to the largest imaginable training corpus known to mankind, with billions of real-world language interactions and usage.
 We have jumped on this opportunity to finally elevate semantic technology to its full potential.

-Head over to Gavagai's Living Lexicon where you can look up words to see their current left side neighbors, right side neighbors, n-grams, semantically similar words, and associations, in 46 languages.
+Head over to Gavagai’s Living Lexicon where you can look up words to see their current left side neighbours, right side neighbours, n-grams, semantically similar words, and related topics, in 47 languages.

 We leverage our invaluable lexicon resources to gain unprecedented insights into our clients’ text.
 Applying our learned semantic knowledge, we are able to extract and model topics, concepts and sentiments.
 Collected data is inherently imperfect and the fact that our word space models take advantage of online data allows us to understand noise (misspellings, regional variations, corruptions) in a way not permitted by traditional representations.